vatlab/sos/README.md

 ```

+Here we define the output of the first step as `${ref_index}` and list it
+as a dependency of step 2.
+This will force step 2 to be executed after step
-Here we define a variable `sample_type` at the beginning of the step (you can also do this at
+1 during parallel execution mode.
+We also define a variable `sample_type` at the beginning of the step (you can also do this at
 the beginning of script) and specify an option `for_each` that runs the action for each of its
 values (with a temporary variable `_sample_type`).
-You also tells SoS that these actions can be
-executed concurrently using step option `concurrent`.
-With these changes, you can execute this
+Now, if you execute the
-script with option
+script with option `-j 2` (2 concurrent processes),

 ```bash
 sos run myanalysis.sos --input control1.fasta control2.fasta -j 2
 ```

-to run the second step in parallel.
+the second step would be run in parallel.

+We have showed you four versions of the same SoS script, each using more features of SoS.
+This actually demonstrates one of the advantages of the SoS system, namely you can start using SoS in minutes without knowing any of its advanced features, and can gradually improve your script when needs arise.

 ## Limitations